rmccorm4/Tiny-Imagenet-200/README.md

 * Figure out how to check accuracy from saved model
 	* Worst case run validation images through trained network again?

+* Totally clean up network code and figure out how to extract important network information from saved models or use callbacks/manually code it

 IDEAS:
 * Train a network to learn best classes to put together in a set?
 * Without using a network, recursively train a network, get the best classes